gianlacasella/StaticsTrussSolver/README.md

 ## What I learned

-* How to use python scripts from a C# WinForms application
+* How to execute Python scripts from a C# WinForms application
 * How to solve Truss problems with Scipy and Matplotlib
 * Matplotlib better understanding